Magicrafter13/NetDot/draft-spec.md

 2. If the server is full (or just doesn't want someone to join the game but is willing to let them spectate), it must assign the user to spectator mode.
 3. Or, the server may assign the user a unique player ID, allowing them into the game - the game is not required to be stopped (though how one handles that scenario would be up to them).

 In the lobby, clients must ready up if they wish to play in the next game.
 When the game starts, any readied client will be set as a player in the game, and anyone not ready will be a spectator.
 The server will remain in the lobby until it decides to begin a game, unless [voting](#vote) is enabled.
+Also see [game-ready](#game-ready) and [game-notready](#game-notready).

 Players should be allowed to leave a running game and becom spectators.
 This will be treated similarly to a network disconnect in 2.0, but without requiring the user to actually disconnect.
 They may simply decide to not continue playing this particular game.